-Tales, legends and other such mysteries have been woven round a good many places in Prague.
+Tales, legends and other such mysteries have been woven around a good many places in Prague.
 One of the most interesting is about Golem.
 It is said that in the attic of the Old-New Synagogue, the Golem is hidden.
 The Golem is a mighty being made of clay that was, according to legend, created by Rabbi Löw to protect the Jewish Town.
 Golem is inextricably linked to the mysterious atmosphere of old Prague.

 If you want to learn more about this, join us for the Jewish Tour while visiting Prague.

 Wittmann Tours – www.wittmann-tours.com; sightseeing tours specializing in Jewish monuments.

 Precious Legacy Tours – www.legacytours.net; tours dedicated to Jewish monuments.